The English Island (also referred to as TEI) F-1 Visa Student Group Registration

 - If accepted, I understand that payment for my first term will be due 2 weeks prior to my first day of class.
-Subsequent payments will be due 30 days prior to the start date of the next term.
+Subsequent payments will be due 2 weeks prior to the start date of the next term.
 I understand that late payments will incur a penalty of 15% and payment problems can affect my visa.

 The English Island reserves the right to update school policies at any time and without notice.